This article was revised, with an eye to self-criticism, on August 24, 2019.

 Article 316: The taxation system shall seek a fair distribution of public burdens in accordance with the taxpayer’s ability to pay, taking into account the principle of progressive taxation, as well as protection of the national economy and raising the standard of living of the population, the foundation therefore being an efficient system for the collection of taxes.

-The constitution is overall socially democratic, but it has many positive elements, some of which are highlighted above.
+The constitution is overall socially democratic, not socialist, but it has many positive elements, some of which are highlighted above.

-The following year, 2006, imperialists declared that Venezuela was getting close to Juche Korea.
-Rumsfeld of the military establishment himself compared “Chavez to Adolf Hitler” while Negroponte accused Venezuela of “being the most serious threat to U.S. interests in Latin America and of seeking closer ties with North Korea and Iran.”
+The following year, 2006, imperialists declared that Venezuela was getting close to the DPRK.
+Donald Rumsfeld, of the U$ military establishment, compared “Chavez to Adolf Hitler” while Negroponte accused Venezuela of “being the most serious threat to U.S. interests in Latin America and of seeking closer ties with North Korea and Iran.”
 Many of these statements were so absurd, its best to laugh out loud at these goofballs.
 In July, Chavez seemed to hint at some close ties with the Koreans, quoted as saying that “the most virulent, loud, and high-handed critics of North Korea are the same ones that, in view of Israeli aggression against innocent men, women and children, say nothing.”
 However, Venezuela had its reservations.
-That year, they condemned the nuclear weapons tests by Juche Korea, with Maduro, then foreign minister, saying that “We condemn all nuclear tests, because of the immense damage to the planet, to life on the planet.”
+That year, they condemned the nuclear weapons tests by the DPRK, with Maduro, then foreign minister, saying that “We condemn all nuclear tests, because of the immense damage to the planet, to life on the planet.”
 Maduro’s full statement is worth quoting:

 “As a matter of principle, Venezuela is against the proliferation of nuclear weapons and condemns these kinds of tests due to the immense damage they cause to the planet.
 We are against the proliferation of nuclear weapons, and we are doing a great effort in all international scenarios so that countries that have nuclear weapons start eliminating them progressively, so that we can move towards a world without nuclear weapons.
 We have enough destructive elements threatening life on this planet, and we do not need the advancement of these policies of nuclear tests no matter who does them.
 America, the whole continent, should be declared a nuclear weapons free zone.
 In that sense we condemn all nuclear weapons tests due to the immense damage they cause to life on this planet which is already deteriorated as a result of a developing model based on consumerism, which has led to global warming and to the destruction of life….[Venezuela opposes the nuclear tests] due to principles and due to our humanist policies…[Nuclear tests should be used for] providing electricity to important regions of the global south that do not enjoy this public service, to treat cancer, and for other aspects related to human life, never for the destruction of human kind.”

 The following year, 2008, was a bit more positive.
 As the intelligence establishment of the U$ continued to target Venezuela, Chavez removed his “combative vice-president, Jorge Rodriguez” who had been blamed for “the referendum defeat” the previous December,” and changed his tune by promising to “tackle issues like crime and garbage collection that more directly affect his grass roots supporters,” adding that “we are not extremists and we cannot be.
 We have to look for alliances with the middle classes,” saying that there were no plans to “eliminate private property.”
 He even, in an act of grace, “declared a pardon that is expected to free from jail hundreds of people who took part in a coup that briefly ousted him from power in 2002”!
 Still, his strong words and thoughts did not subside.
 He called on his opponents to read about his political mentors, saying that “to those who consider themselves holier than the Pope, let them read Lenin.
 They should meet Fidel Castro some day.”
 In January of the same year, after the United Socialist Party of Venezuela (PSUV) was less than a year old (it has been founded on March 24, 2007) outlined its “Draft Program and Principles,” and would later have ranks in the millions of members.
-Within this, the party said that it will have a unique form of socialism in Venezuela unlike anything else, not even like Juche Korea and others:
+Within this, the party said that it will have a unique form of socialism (more accurately social democracy if you look at what is happening in the country) in Venezuela:

 The Party will go to great efforts to educate itself and others in human experiences that have distant antecedents, such as American Indian cosmovision and primitive Christianity and more recent experiences like those that from the 20th century that gave rise to the Soviet Union, Eastern Europe, China, North Korea, Vietnam and Cuba.
 But the socialism of the 21st century will be the consequence of a creative praxis, the free exercise of the will and desires of the Venezuelan people.
 It will be “neither imitation nor copy”, to borrow the expression of José Carlos Mariátegui, but rather a “heroic creation”.